It’s that time again. School is right around the corner. And if you haven’t started making financial preparations, it’s not too late.

 Get Financial Aid, Scholarships, and Student Loans in Place

-If you’re student loans are confusing you be sure to read The Definitive Guide to Student Loans.
+If your student loans are confusing, you be sure to read The Definitive Guide to Student Loan Debt.
 This guide will walk you through everything you need to know about student loans, from what type to get to repaying them after graduation.

 Get Your Budget in Order

-- The Minimalist Guide to a Realistic College Budget
+- The Minimalist Guide to Creating a Realistic College Budget

-- 6 Ways to Survive in College on a Tight Budget
+- 6 Doable Ways to Survive in College on a Tight Budget

 - College Budgeting Tips